 Related lesson: Bass Guitar Gear I Take To A Gig

 80. Load Your Pedalboard With The Classic Sounds

 If you play a few styles of music then put a board together that covers most of the more common bass effects.
 These are; compressor, octave pedal, envelope filter, overdrive/distortion, chorus, and maybe a synth pedal.

 Long chains of pedals tend to suck your tone; especially the low end.
 One way to mitigate any loss is to place your pedals in loops.
-When you’re not using an effect, it’s as if your signal goes from bass to amp.
-When engaged, the loop switches that pedal (or pedals) in.
-It’s a great way of keeping your tone pristine.
+When you're not using an effect, it's as if your signal goes from bass to amp.
+When engaged, the loop switched that pedal (or pedals) into the equation.
+It's a great way of keeping your tone pristine.

 There are all kinds of string gauges and materials which affect tone and playability.
 Learn about these differences so you can choose the best strings for your style.
 Victor Wooten uses 40, 60, 80, 100 gauge string which makes it slightly easier to play his super-fast licks.
 Mark King also uses light gauge strings.
 Higher gauge flatwound strings have a weighty tone, suitable for hip hop and vintage genres.
 Bright stainless steel strings offer the right amount of cut and sizzle for heavy rock mixes.

 No amount of gear will make up for a lack of musical ability built up through hard work.
-Spend as much as you can afford and no more on enough gear that you need.
-Then focus on learning your craft.
+Spend as much as you can afford and no more on enough gear that you need then concentrate on learning your craft.